Zeroconf / Bonjour

 Zeroconf also called Bonjour (name of Apple implementation) or Avahi (name of Linux implementation), is a set of technologies that allow more easily communication between computers without configuration.
-To be short:

-Zeroconf is not mandatory on your computer to use Poppy robots, it is strongly recommended, and the documentation will assume it is installed.
+Zeroconf is not mandatory on your computer to use Poppy robots, but it is strongly recommended, and the documentation will assume it is installed.
 Otherwise replace all poppy.local occurrences by the IP address of the robot given by your router.